 Some models offer optional refrigeration.
 In the 280V and X-80 models, it is a refrigerator unit, which is free of CFCs, and instructions are provided by the manufacturer.
-In the CSX 265 models, cold plates are provided in the two storage bins under the seat that are immediately aft of the steering helm.
-These large stainless steel plates attach to the wall inside the storage bin, through which coolant circulates, similar to the operation of a regular refrigerator.

-Note that the refrigerator and the cold plates function off the boat's electrical system.
+Note that the refrigerator functions off the boat's electrical system.
 Attention should be paid to the Voltmeter(s) to be certain that these systems do not over-drain the electrical system.

-On the 280V and X-80 refrigerator unit note that it can be used in an ambient air temperature range of -4 degrees Fahrenheit (-20 Celsius) to 130 F (55 C), and a maximum of 90 percent air humidity in constant operation.
+On the 28oV and X-8o refrigerator unit note that it can be used in an ambient air temperature range of -4 degrees Fahrenheit (-2o Celsius) to 13o F (55 C), and a maximum of 9o percent air humidity in constant operation.
 The device can cool goods in a temperature range of 28 degrees F (-2 C) to 53 degrees F (12 C).
 It is equipped with a battery monitor that switches the compressor off and on again, protecting the battery and the compressor against damage.